Southern leaf-tailed gecko fact sheet – bayagin | Field of Mars EEC

-Illustration of a southern leaf-tailed gecko from above, showing its mottled brown rough scales and broad leaf-shaped tail.
+Illustration of a southern leaf-tailed gecko showing mottled brown scales, large eyes and a broad leaf-shaped tail.

 Fast facts – Southern leaf-tailed gecko